-Summit Consulting Services is one of three teams designing and pilot testing an in-home water and sanitation system that recycles water for use in the home.
+Summit Consulting Services was one of three teams that designed and tested an in-home water and sanitation system that recycles water for use in the home.
 The State of Alaska Department of Environmental Conservation initiated the project to spur the development of innovative and cost effective water and sanitation systems for homes in remote Alaska villages.
 The Challenge focuses on decentralized water and waste water treatment, recycling and water minimization.
-The system is being built and tested in Tok, Alaska over the next year.
+The system was built and tested in Tok, Alaska in 2016 and 2017.

 Summit's proposed system fits within the existing house footprint and uses parts that can be configured to fit within a variety of housing types.
 The system is running water and sanitation system inside the home with easy hook-ups to fill water and haul waste water.
 The system contains a purifier to provide clean drinking water.
 The system reduces the amount of water hauled by cleaning and recycling water for uses such as laundry, hand washing, and showering.
 The system is being tested with two toilet configurations - a low flush toilet and a urine-diverting toilet.

 Our Alaska Water and Sewer Challenge team offers qualifications in three key areas: